 We began a trial of pay-by-phone in March 2015 in 124 pay and display bays near Kensington High Street and 134 pay and display bays in Redcliffe Ward.
-The trial proved popular with residents and motorists and we shall be rolling out the system to the whole borough in 2016.
-We will prioritise the roll out by the cost of parking (i.e. we will complete the high tariff areas first), with shopping areas and other places of interest (such as hospitals) completed before residential areas.
-We will complete the pay and display bays around Portobello Road and Golborne Road at the same time as the high tariff shopping area, to support the Portobello Road and Golborne Road markets.
+The trial proved popular with residents and motorists and we started rolling out the system to the whole borough in December 2016.
+We completed the roll out of the pay-by-phone system in March 2017.